FREE VERSE: JAAP BLONK

 The Soap Factory, Friday, April 27

 It was standing-room only for the return of poet Amanda Nadelberg who read from her second book, Bright Brave Phenomena, from Coffee House Press.
-The chill spring evening was warmed considerably by the enthusiastic audience, ambient music of Roy Orb, D.MT, delicious ice cream from Crema Cafe, and the abundantly whimsical poetry from Nadelberg.
+The chill spring evening was warmed considerably by the enthusiastic audience, ambient music of Roy Orb, D.MT, delicious ice cream from Sonny's, and the abundantly whimsical poetry from Nadelberg.

 BEDTIME STORIES: Charles Baxter

 The Walker Art Center, Sunday, June 10, 2:00AM

 We celebrated the all-night Northern Spark festival in style with a stellar reading of the amazing story "Gryphon," read by the author, Charles Baxter, in the James Turrell Sky Pesher at the Walker Art Center.
 "Gryphon" is a tale that pushes the mind into strange new territory, especially when the listener is already in the hypnagogic state.
 Visit Baxter's website to learn more about this fabulous story!

 On the occasion of the fifth anniversary of the collapse of the I-35W bridge, Rain Taxi participated in organizing and producing an artistic reflection on the transformation of lives and community that followed in this tragedy’s wake.
 As part of our efforts, Rain Taxi commissioned seven poets to create new works, then published the results in an accompanying chapbook.